Mark Johnson (catcher): St. Louis Cardinals

 One source describes him as this: "He has decent gap power, resulting in his share of doubles, as well as a good eye at the plate.
 Defensively, he calls a good game and gets the ball quickly down to second base."

-Although he has never quite lived up to the "gap power", he has shown a fairly good eye at the plate, with 123 walks and 195 strikeouts so far in his career.
-His defense is also reliable—his career fielding percentage is .993.
+Although he has never quite lived up to the "gap power", he has obtained 123 walks and 195 strikeouts so far in his career.
+His career fielding percentage is .993.

 That same source goes on to say this about him: "He has very little home run power and is a fairly light hitter on the whole -- even worse against southpaws."

 He has averaged just over two home runs a season in the Majors, and his statistics – .217 batting average with 16 home runs and 81 RBI so far in his career.
 In November 2009 Johnson was granted free agency from the Chicago Cubs.
 On January 20, 2010, Johnson re-signed a minor league contract with the Cubs.